open5e/open5e/source/monsters/tome-of-beasts/D/devils/koralk.rst

-**Stinger.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 12 (2d8 + 3) piercing damage and the target must make a successful DC 15 Constitution saving throw or become poisoned.
+**Stinger.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 12 (2d8 + 3) piercing damage and the target must make a successful DC 15 Constitution saving throw or become :ref:`srd:poisoned`.
 While poisoned this way, the target takes 10 (3d6) poison damage at the start of each of its turns, from liquefaction of its innards.
 A successful save renders the target immune to the koralk’s poison for 24 hours.
 If a creature dies